-In Guatemala, we lack options of schools with inclusive education.
+In Guatemala, we lack of options for schools with inclusive education.
 There are only a few schools that are open to inclusion, even though education is a human right of every child, regardless of his or her capacities.

-For children with Down syndrome, it is especially important for them not to have a shadow teacher because the purpose is to make them independent for an adequate development.
-In some extreme rare cases they might need a shadow teacher only if a multidisciplinary team determines it would be better for the student.
+For children with Down syndrome, it is especially important for them not to have a shadow teacher because the purpose is to make them independent for adequate development.
+In some extremely rare cases, they might need a shadow teacher only if a multidisciplinary team determines it would be better for the student.

 In Guatemala, the Ministry of Education has already a special education department, enabling all students to attend regular schools with pedagogical adjustments.
 The majority of educational institutions in Guatemala ignore the fact that they can count on this department.

-A lot of times, because of the lack of information, they perceive it as something complicated to implement, or they might think that it can get difficult to deal with the Ministry of Education, which might lead to cause fear to be open up for inclusion.
-Other times this openness is denied due to the absence of attitude, information or will.
+A lot of times, because of the lack of information, they perceive it as something complicated to implement, or they might think that it can get difficult to deal with the Ministry of Education, which might lead to cause fear to be opening up for inclusion.
+Other times this openness is denied due to the absence of attitude, information, or will.

-It is significant for schools to inform themselves and prepare their teachers to initiate with a real inclusion in order to have a successful inclusion.
-An excellent teacher who is skilled for inclusion becomes an extraordinary teacher.
+It is significant for schools to inform themselves and prepare their teachers to initiate a real inclusion in order to have a successful inclusion.
+An excellent teacher who is skilled in inclusion becomes an extraordinary teacher.

-Parents need to also be informed, learn and empower themselves to help their children in this path, inclusion requires team work and the most valuable members are the parents.
-Parents need to focus on learning to help their children, and that means also to recognize things that need to be worked on and being persistent on these things without guilt.
+Parents need to also be informed, learn, and empower themselves to help their children on this path, inclusion requires teamwork, and the most valuable members are the parents.
+Parents need to focus on learning to help their children, and that means also recognizing things that need to be worked on and being persistent on these things without guilt.

 It is also important to recognize that inclusion is a human right, not charity.
-A lot of associations are working towards inclusion, respect and equal opportunities.
+A lot of associations are working towards inclusion, respect, and equal opportunities.
 There are a lot of myths, preconceptions, or lack of information that make this task harder.
-These associations work to create awareness, and educate about equality, including avoiding name calling and labeling people with Down Syndrome or disabilities.
-When we use names to describe a person with Down syndrome or a disability, we are making them different and not part of, which makes inclusion more difficult.
+These associations work to create awareness and educate about equality, including avoiding name-calling and labeling people with Down Syndrome or disabilities.
+When we use names to describe a person with Down syndrome or a disability, we are making them different and not part of it, which makes inclusion more difficult.

-Inclusion does not only benefit students with disabilities, but also regular students, because they develop to more humane individuals, with a higher degree of tolerance, solidarity and respect for others.
-With the rejection of children with disabilities in regular schools we are teaching our future generations to refuse to include people that make an effort to success who want to learn to form part of a society and be productive; we teach them instead to be competitive rather than humanistic.
+Inclusion does not only benefit students with disabilities but also regular students, because they develop into more humane individuals, with a higher degree of tolerance, solidarity, and respect for others.
+With the rejection of children with disabilities in regular schools we are teaching our future generations to refuse to include people who make an effort to succeed and who want to learn to form part of a society and be productive; we teach them instead to be competitive rather than humanistic.